Mitzeee Minniver: 2010–2013

+In July 2016, Mitzeee calls Maxine to tell her not to trust Warren, after what he has done to her.
+In July 2017, Mercedes receives a letter from Mitzeee stating that Bobby wants her to adopt him and, after initially agreeing to sign the documents, Mercedes changes her mind and travels to America to stay with Carl and Mitzeee in the hopes that Bobby can be a part of her life.
+Two years later in 2019, Maxine decide to stay with Mitzeee along with her daughter Minnie while she recovers from Munchausen syndrome.

 Reception

 During the character's duration she became one of Hollyoaks "most popular characters".
 Shenton was nominated in the category of "Sexiest Female" at the 2011 British Soap Awards.
 At the 2011 Inside Soap Awards Shenton was nominated for Best Newcomer and Funniest Performance.
 She was then nominated in the category of "Serial Drama Performance" at the 2012 National Television Awards.
 At the 2012 Inside Soap Awards Shenton was nominated for "Best Actress", "Best Bitch" and "Sexiest Female".